 - I wrote my first two articles for 2600, a quarterly magazine I used to read regularly.

-The full list of published articles is also available with some useful and current discussion in the comments.
+The full list of published articles is also available.